IvLabs/manipulation/mom/Readme.md

 * Complete the course till 8th lec and upload the notes
 * Target- forward kinematics implementation of RRR arm using SymPy library and visualizing it on Matplotlib

+## Date 15-12-2021

+* Task on Reverse kinematics and implementing Newton-Raphsons method